mikachan/wp-playground-pr-previewer/README.md

-# wp-playground-pr-previewer
+# WordPress Playground PR Previewer
-Trying out WordPress Playground as a PR previewer
+Trying out WordPress Playground as a PR previewer for themes.